tpak/CarND-Traffic-Sign-Classifier-Project/README.md

 I wouldn't want this model driving my car!

 That aside there are lots of ways as pointed out above to improve on this model.
+I learned a lot about how tensorflow models work and have some good ideas on how to improve this model.